 2. Advance Rent Payments Tenant understands and agrees that advance payments up to 50% of the rental amount may be disbursed to the property owner (Owner) prior to occupancy.
 Monies received for insurances and other fees due Agent may be disbursed prior to occupancy.
 All monies received by Agent in connection with rental of Premises are deposited in an interest-bearing trust account with First National Bank, PO Box 770, Avon, NC 27915 with interest payable to Agent.
 Agent is not liable to Tenant for any refunds that Owner does not return to Agent.

 3. Cancellations If you wish to cancel your reservation after we have received your initial payment, your cancellation must be in writing.
 We will make every effort to re-rent the Premises, but if we are unable to do so, the full rental amount, including taxes and all applicable fees, is due and payable.
-If we re-rent the Premises at your same rental rate all monies you’ve paid (less a $200.00 cancellation fee, Travel Insurance and Vacation Rental Protection Plan Insurance premiums, late fees, credit/debit card fees, and all applicable taxes) will be returned only if and when full payment is received for the new reservation.
+If we re-rent the Premises at your same rental rate all monies you’ve paid (less a $200.00 cancellation fee, Travel Insurance and Vacation Rental Protection Plan Insurance premiums, late fees, convenience fees and all applicable taxes) will be returned only if and when full payment is received for the new reservation.
 Tenant agrees to make all normally scheduled payments by the payment due date until the Premises are re-rented, including those payments automatically scheduled per a selected payment plan.
 Tenant understands and agrees that they may not assign this agreement to another party or sublet the Premises in whole or part.
 In order to re-rent the Premises, it may be necessary to reduce the rental rate.
 Agent reserves the right to reduce the rental rate for the sublease at its own discretion.
 Any reductions in the rental rate will reduce your refund.

 5. Taxes A 6.75% state sales tax and a 6% county occupancy tax are required on all rents and other fees associated with the reservation except for Travel Insurance and Vacation Rental Protection Plan Insurance premiums.
 Taxes are subject to change without notice.